DiegoLibonati/FileManager-NextJS/README.md

 4. Once built, you must execute the command: `docker-compose -f dev.docker-compose.yml up --force-recreate` in the terminal

 NOTE: You have to be standing in the folder containing the: `dev.docker-compose.yml` and you need to install `Docker Desktop` if you are in Windows.
-NOTE: In the folder whose location is: `filemanager-app/src/cloud`, inside the cloud folder will be created the folders for each user registered in the application.
+NOTE: In the folder whose location is: `CLOUD_PATH` (ENV), inside the cloud folder will be created the folders for each user registered in the application.
 The name of the main folder refers to the user's username.

 ## Description